-Travis Kelce has a new game plan — for opioid addiction
+Travis Kelce has a new game plan — for fighting pain-meds

 According to the National Institute on Drug Abuse, every day more than 115 people in the U.S. die from an opioid overdose.
 In the Midwest, from July 2016 to September 2017, opioid overdoses increased nearly 70 percent.

-The Centers for Disease Control and Prevention found that one in five people are at an increased risk for opioid misuse with a 10-day subscription.
+The Centers for Disease Control and Prevention found that one in five people are at an increased risk for opioid misuse with a 10-day prescription.
 Yet a proprietary study from Cigna found that while 80 percent of respondents agreed that “anyone could become addicted to opioids, even someone like me,” most were unaware or disagreed that “opioids are not safe to take for more than one week without an increased risk of addiction."

 Kelce put it more plainly: "Everyone's at risk."